Engineers frustrated with rails even as others get sick time

 The BLET's frustrations generally extend to all the major freight railroads, but Cunningham said BNSF seemed to be acting especially “hard headed” in talks last week.

-The Fort Worth, Texas, based railroad is in the spotlight this weekend because it is owned by Warren Buffett's Berkshire Hathaway and thousands of adoring shareholders filled an arena in Omaha, Nebraska, Saturday to listen to him answer questions.
+The Fort Worth, Texas, based railroad was in the spotlight this past weekend because it is owned by Warren Buffett's Berkshire Hathaway and thousands of shareholders gathered Saturday in Omaha, Nebraska, to listen to him answer questions.

 Buffett didn't face any questions about the way BNSF is treating its workers, but Buffett takes an extremely hands-off approach to Berkshire's companies and largely lets them run themselves.
 In the past, he has declined to get involved in labor negotiations at subsidiaries.

 “You would think with something as easy as paid sick time, he could just say: ‘Do it.
 We need to do this.
-This is the right thing to do," Cunningham said about Buffett, who is also a major philanthropist.
+This is the right thing to do," Cunningham said about Buffett.

 Across the industry, CSX has led the way by reaching agreements with most of its unions on sick time.
 Norfolk Southern and Union Pacific have also announced several sick time deals.
 Most of these deals provide workers with four days of paid sick time and give them the option to convert three leave days into sick time to give workers a total of seven sick days a year.